 How does the Device Demonstration Program work?

-At the center, individuals and groups can explore hundreds of high- and low-tech devices that can meet a variety of needs.
+At the centers, individuals and groups can explore hundreds of high- and low-tech devices that can meet a variety of needs.
 From simple to sophisticated, Easter Seals MA has the technology for you.

-The center is conveniently located, our Boston center is located one block from South Station in our Boston office, while our Worcester center is located on Main Street, across from City Hall in our Worcester office.
-The ATRCs encourage you to visit during our drop-in hours (available the first Thursday of every month), participate in a free workshop, or reserve a time to host your staff meeting or in-service training onsite at the ATRC.
+The centers is conveniently located, our Boston center is located one block from South Station in our Boston office, while our Worcester center is located on Main Street, across from City Hall in our Worcester office.
+The ATRCs encourage you to visit during our drop-in hours (available the first Thursday of every month), participate in a free workshop, or reserve a time to host your staff meeting or in-service training onsite at the ATRCs.

 How does the Device Short-term Loan Program work?

 The process is simple!
 It’s like a lending library, only instead of books, you can take home the equipment and try it out for up to four weeks to see what works for you and what doesn't!